 You can remove all the burnt pieces by using a wire brush.
 This will help to make your grates look like new again!

 You can also use a grilling stone.
 They are made of ceramic, and will cook the food evenly without creating any marks on your grill grates!

 Summing things up: How to Clean Grill Grates With Vinegar

 People who believe that vinegar does only the cooking jobs, then they might need to be more informed.
 This article will enhance your knowledge about the stuff vinegar can handle.
+An interesting question is why don’t gas grills use lava rocks anymore, do check a detailed article on that.
 Cleaning grills is less of a chore for vinegar.
 It does not only cleans it but also makes sure that there is no more residue left over there.